MartaMalb/Terraform-X-Minecraft/lab_2/README.md

     0,
 ]
 ```
-We have all the values, but we are still missing the keys.
+We now have all the values, but we are still missing the keys.
 We are going to use a `zipmap` function to solve this problem.
-More about `zipmap` in the [documentation](https://developer.hashicorp.com/terraform/language/functions/zipmap)
+More about `zipmap` in the [documentation](https://developer.hashicorp.com/terraform/language/functions/zipmap).

 Add another line to your `locals` block in `main.tf` file so it looks like below:
 ```go